zabealbe/can-cicd/README.md

 you will find the generated files under the **:open_file_folder:out/** folder of each each module.

 ### The manual way
 Any subproject is a standalone module.
-However some subprojects may have the specific job to generate configuration files for other subprojects, of course those files could be manually created but if you want to run the full CICD stack you must use the projects in the order [shown above](#subprojects).
+However some subprojects may have the specific job to generate configurations for other subprojects.
+Of course those files could be manually created but if you want to run the full CICD stack you must use the projects in the order [shown above](#subprojects).